 ” The brilliant coral-pink flowers of … Coral-Pink Sage (Salvia greggii WWG003) color a waterwise garden from late spring to fall frost with a non-stop display,” the High Country release states.
 “This plant grows as a medium sized woody shrub, and it loves a hot, sunny place where the soil dries out quickly.
 Hummingbirds adore its flowers, which never fail to provide them with a sweet meal.
 Trim this plant back in mid-spring by about 1/3 its height to stimulate new growth and another flush of gorgeous flowers.”

 Coral-Pink Sage thrives in zones 6 through 9, according to High Country, and it doesn’t need much water.

 3. Red Feathers

-Third in the lineup is a deep red wildflower.
+Third in the perennials lineup is a deep red wildflower.